Last updated on May 3rd, 2018 at 10:40 am

-Many companies still struggle with the type of content to create for their websites and social media channels or its distribution through the internet.
-If you find yourself posting daily and sometimes even more than once a day but have hit a wall on getting through your audience, then maybe you should reassess and try to understand your channels first, and that could be the solution for your battles.
+Many companies still struggle with what type of web content to create for their websites and social media channels or its distribution through the internet.
+When you find yourself posting daily and sometimes even more than once a day but have hit a wall on getting through your audience, then maybe you should reassess and try to understand your web content and channels first, and that could be the solution for your battles.
 Are you using the right platforms and the right content for your distribution?
 Are you talking to the right audience?
 Is your content suitable for the channels you are choosing?

 Your audience is by far, the number one most important aspect to keep in mind when creating your content.
 After done sorting the basic demographics of your audience like age, gender, profession, and location, you should then sort it out by the types of readers you have.
 There are three types of users in your audience.
 They are the users A, B, and C.